 The Certified in Public Health (CPH) credential endorses the competency of the credential holder on a national level with competitive advantage.
 The National Board of Public Health Examiners (NBPHE) certifies the CPH.
 Our faculty selected this exam as the most thorough, and most recognized method to assess MPH students’ core knowledge and crosscutting skills.
 Passing the CPH Exam became a core requirement for all students entering an MPH program in or after Fall 2015.

-The CPH exam tests knowledge in the five core public health areas (Biostatistics, Environmental Health Sciences, Epidemiology, Health Policy and Management, and Social and Behavioral Sciences), General Principles, and seven Cross-Cutting Areas.
-Since its inception as a requirement in Fall 2015, our MPH students have averaged a passing rate of over 85%, exceeding the 70% national average passing rate.
+The current CPH exam tests knowledge in the five core public health areas (Biostatistics, Environmental Health Sciences, Epidemiology, Health Policy and Management, and Social and Behavioral Sciences), General Principles, and seven Cross-Cutting Areas.
+Since its inception as a requirement in Fall 2015, our MPH students averaged a passing rate of over 85%, exceeding the 70% national average passing rate.

 How can I study for the exam?